 Added by Anne Vervarcke on July 22, 2013 at 3:00am — No Comments

 It would have been impolite to not respond to the invitation of George Vithoulkas, and moreover a visit to the Academy of Classical Homeopathy, where thousands of homeopaths are trained , was not to be missed.
 I was left the choice to pick one day from Friday on of the Open trainings.
-I could then follow the…Continue
+I could then follow the course as a guest and a meeting with George was arranged.…Continue

 On the very same hiking initiation in Greece mentioned in the previous post I became an epicurist.
 Being spoiled as a child and then having gone through periods of deprivation and poverty, my conclusion was that postponing gratification makes it all the more pleasurable when it finally comes.
 The first hike with its strenuous mountain climbing, waiting long hours for food and drinks, its hot weather and sleeping outside turned out to be the justification for this idea.
 Until today it…Continue

 This trajectory of the Walk for Homeopathy takes me to Greece.

 I’ve been in Greece several times before.
 Actually the island of Lefkada was the first destination I’ve chosen to walk with the adventurous travel agency “Anders Reizen”.
 That was 30 years ago and it was my initiation in hiking: a first experience of complete contentment, vitality, wellbeing and sheer…